What your child learns in fashion design class

 How many Fashion design courses are there?

-There are 7 programs offering fashion design as an activity.
+There is 1 program specializing in Fashion DesignIn addition, there is 6 program offering fashion design as an activity.
 Use the filters to narrow by age and program type, then click on matched programs to see daily activities, dates, rates and registration information.

 What are the fees to attend Fashion design courses?

-Fees for programs offering fashion design as an activity range from $40 to $280 per program (program types and lengths vary).
+Fees for Fashion design courses range from $55 to $1,756 per program (program types and lengths vary).
 Use the filters here to narrow programs by age and type.

 Where can parents meet with Fashion design courses?

 Meet with program directors and staff at the Our Kids Camp & Program Expo.
 The Expo is held annually in February, and is a fun and informative day for parents, kids, and teens.
 Find event details and free tickets here.